NASA's Artemis moon rocket's main fuel tanks filled for debut launch | Technology

 Ground teams at Kennedy Space Center on Tuesday filled the main fuel tanks of NASA's towering, next-generation moon rocket for its debut launch, a flight to kick off the U.S. space agency's Artemis program 50 years after the last Apollo lunar mission.
 The 32-story Space Launch System (SLS) rocket was due to blast off from Cape Canaveral in Florida at 1:04 a.m.
 EST (0604 GMT) on Wednesday to send its Orion capsule on a 25-day test flight around the moon and back without astronauts aboard.

 NASA managers on Monday gave the "go" to proceed with flight preparations after 10 weeks beset by multiple engineering difficulties, back-to-back hurricanes and two excursions trundling the spacecraft out of its hangar to the launch pad.
-Late in the countdown Tuesday night, a new potential problem emerged as NASA officials reported what appeared to be a hydrogen leak in the rocket's upper-stage fuel lines, leading launch managers to assemble a special "red team" of technicians to visit the pad with the goal of tightening a key connection.
+Late in the countdown Tuesday night, a hydrogen fuel line leak was detected, leading NASA managers to send a "red team" of technicians out to the launch pad to tighten a loose valve connection.
+The gambit worked and the leak was fixed, NASA said.

-A short time earlier, NASA chief Bill Nelson had sounded a note of optimism amid fuel-loading operations and other pre-flight activities that had by all accounts gone smoothly.
-"I'm feeling good," he told Reuters.
-"But you don't go until it's ready, and this is a test flight."
+Around the same time, crews overseeing the launch complex scrambled to replace an internet connection that malfunctioned, knocking a crucial radar system offline.
 Launch attempts on Aug.
 29 and Sept.
 3 were aborted because of fuel line leaks and other technical problems that NASA has since resolved.
 While moored to its launch pad last week, the rocket endured fierce winds and rains from Hurricane Nicole, forcing a two-day flight postponement.
-Weather is always a factor beyond NASA's control.
-The latest forecast called for an 80% chance of favorable conditions during Wednesday's two-hour launch window, NASA said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)